San Marino in the Eurovision Song Contest: Jury members

-Commentators and spokespersons
+Commentators and spokespeople

 For the show's broadcast on SMRTV, various commentators have provided comment on the contest in the local language.
-At the Eurovision Song Contest after all points are calculated, the presenters of the show call upon each voting country to invite each respective spokesperson to announce the results of their vote on-screen.
+At the contest, after all points are calculated, the presenters of the show call upon each voting broadcaster to invite each respective spokesperson to announce the results of their vote.
 In 2014, San Marino RTV also provided an English commentary for their internet streaming, with John Kennedy O'Connor and Jamarie Milkovic.
 O'Connor reprised this role for both the 2015 and 2016 contests.